nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_isa_study.md

 - A study can be unregistered from the investigation by using `arc s unregister`.
 - A study folder structure can be deleted by using `arc s delete`.
-- To both, delete the assay folder structure and unregister it from the investigation `arc s remove` can be used.
+- To both, delete the study folder structure and unregister it from the investigation `arc s remove` can be used.

 ## Registering persons to a study